-Coming to Terms With My Daughter’s Childhood Amnesia
+Coming to Terms With Everything My Daughter Won’t Remember

 It’s early summer, and my 1-year-old daughter and I are standing in our sunny kitchen, dancing to the cheerful pop song on the radio and eating fresh blueberries.
 She’s beaming at me with her little berry-stained mouth because this is her perfect Saturday morning: in her home, with her favorite food, and — I like to believe, at least — her favorite person.

-I re-create this scene for her as often as I can, an attempt to make her childhood as simple and as happy as it can be.
+I re-create this scene for her as often as I can, my attempt to make her childhood as simple and as happy as it can be.
 I also know, though, that soon enough, she won’t remember any of it.
 We could do this every Saturday for the next year, and of the two of us, only I would know it ever happened.
 It’s a strangely lonely feeling.

 * * *